07.12.18

 Quarterly Government Debt Management Prospect

-• In Q1, Government bonds will be offered for sale in the amount of 40-60 b.kr. market value.
+• In Q3, government bonds will be offered for sale in the amount of 30-50kr. market value.

-• It is possible that switch auctions of RIKS 26 0216 and RIKB 26 1015 will be held during the quarter.
+• There is the possibility of switch auctions or buybacks of RIKB 26 1015 during the quarter.